 4) Chemical Analysis

-- Pesticides: Kratom sample should be free from pesticides.
+- Pesticides: The kratom samples should be free from pesticides.

 - Heavy metals: this is done to identify metallic impurities.